-Duncan Paul Fagg

 Professor Kadri Aydınol

 “How to make a battery: Cell making processes”

 Kadri Aydınol is a professor in the Department of Metallurgical and Materials Engineering at Middle East Technical University (METU).
 He received his PhD in Metallurgical Engineering in 1994 at METU.
 He then joined Massachusetts Institute of Technology, USA, as a post-doc, working in the field of Li-ion battery research.
-He then returned to METU in 1998.
-He has led a research group with extensive experience on processing and structural and electrochemical characterization of active materials used in lead-acid, nickel-metal hydride, lithium-ion, silver-zinc, zinc-air together with an experience in industrial cell making processes.
+Having returned to METU in 1998, he has led a research group with accumulated experience on processing, structural and electrochemical characterization of active materials used in lead-acid, nickel-metal hydride, lithium-ion, silver-zinc, zinc-air batteries, together with an experience in industrial cell making processes.

 Dr. Aligul Buyukaksoy

 “Overview : Intermediate Temperature Solid Oxide Fuel Cells”

 Aiming at eliminating the long-term performance loss caused by microstructural and chemical degradation of the conventional SOFC , significant progress has been made on lowering the operating temperature of SOFCs down to 550-700 °C. This, on the other hand, brings about a whole new set of challenges that originate from the slow electrode kinetics and ionic transport at these temperatures.
 In this lecture, first, a background on the operating principles, techniques of fabrication and characterization of conventional SOFCs will be provided.
 Then, the novel materials, fabrication techniques and cell designs that have been proposed for IT- SOFCs will be summarized.